isabella232/visualstudiogeeks.github.io/_posts/2016-05-10-How-To-Move-CustomImages-vhd-between-AzureDevTestLabs.md

 Like me if you are using multiple Dev Test Labs in Azure for multiple teams, you would like to share custom images created by one group to the other if it helps them accelerate.
 After all sharing is caring :) In this blog post we'll learn how to move custom images aka VHD's between Azure Dev Test Labs.
 It would be great if you could leave a comment if you know a better way of achieving this...
 I would also be interested to know what other assets are you sharing between Azure Dev Test labs...
 <!--more-->

+_You might find this interesting..._ [Deploying a new VM in an existing Azure DevTest Lab using VSTS](http://www.visualstudiogeeks.com/blog/DevOps/Deploy-New-VM-To-Existing-AzureDevTestLab-From-VSTS)

 # Scenario
 The Azure Dev Test Labs reside in a resource group that contains the lab itself, network, optionally a network security group and two storage accounts.